qiaolinhan/giao/havingfun/predicting/FlamMap/FlamMap6Webinar.md

 * Import Run Logs from WFDSS
   * BASIC, STFB, NTFB
   * Spatial Data from WFDSS & IFTDSS

+## What's New in FlamMap6.2
+* **Previous Release -- 2021.04 FlamMap6.1**
+* Additional support for raster formats
+  * Additional GeoTiff support for importing/exporting raster files.
+Export of raster files now include a .AUX .XML file caontaining theme metadata
+* FeoTiff noew supported when generating landscapes
+  * Single band GeoTIFF (.TIF) files can now be used generating a new landscape
+  * The resulting landscape can be saved in GeoTIFF file format
+* Save Raster Outputs as Single GeoTIFF file
+  * All Raster outputs can now all be savefd in ASCII or GeoTIFF formats
+  * All Raster outputs can now all be saved in one multi-band GeoTIFF file with the Raster Outputs to GeoTIFF shortcut command.
+* Measure Tool: Users can draw lines and polygons on a landscape and calculate lengths and area
+New tools to edit and graph weather
+* **Current Release -- 2022.06 FlamMap6.2**
+* Get landscape utility for the creation and extraction of LANDFIRE based landscape file
+* Spatial version of the first order fire effects model (FOFEM, v6.7)

 ## Where to Get it
 * Main FlamMap Page Link: https://www.firelab.org/project/flammap